Deforestation and climate change: Forest fires

-Statistics have shown that there is a direct correlation between forest fires and deforestation.
+Statistics have shown a direct correlation between forest fires and deforestation.
 Statistics regarding the Brazilian Amazon area during the early 2000s have shown that fires and the air pollution that accompanies these fires mirror the patterns of deforestation and "high deforestation rates led to frequent fires".

-The Amazon rainforest has recently experienced fires that occurred inside the forest when wildfires tend to occur on the outer edges of the forest.
+The Amazon rainforest has experienced fires inside the forest as well as wildfires on its outer edges.
 Wetlands have faced an increase in forest fires as well.
 Due to the change in temperature, the climate around forests have become warm and dry, conditions that allow forest fires to occur.

 Under unmitigated climate change, by the end of the century, 21% of the Amazon would be vulnerable to post‐fire grass invasion.
 In 3% of the Amazon, fire return intervals are already shorter than the time required for grass exclusion by canopy recovery, implying a high risk of irreversible shifts to a fire‐maintained degraded forest grassy state.
 The south‐eastern region of the Amazon is currently at highest risk of irreversible degradation.

 According to a study in tropical peatland forest of Borneo, deforestation also contributes to the increase in fire risk.